 So, okay, Dana Stabenow, BA, MFA, NATS* here.

-Seriously.
+Google Templars and you get 1,290,000 hits.
+On the day I wrote this post, the sixth hit down was this story.
 It says something about the enduring mythology of the Knights Templar that today, 700 years after the last Templar Grand Master was burned at the stake in Paris, France, a drug cartel names itself after them.

 There are lots and lots and lots of books written about the Templars.

 So when it came time to write a Templar character into By the Shores of the Middle Sea, the second book in the Silk and Song trilogy, I had plenty of historians who had done the grunt work for me.
-Herewith The Knowledge I Have Gleaned.
+Herewith The Knowledge Have I Gleaned.

 The Knights Templar began in 1113 when Frankish knight Huges de Payen volunteered his and nine (unless it was thirty) other knights’ services to King Baldwin of Jerusalem to guard the safety of pilgrims traveling from where they landed on the coast to the Holy Sepulcher.
 Unless they were founded in Easter of 1119, when a group of pilgrims was massacred by Saracens.
 Unless you don’t think they were really Templars until the Catholic church annointed them as such at the Council of Troyes in 1128.
 And if you thought they weren’t Templars until they were granted the right to wear a red cross on their mantles, that wouldn’t be until 1147.